 Want an extra-large or oversized lumbar pillow without the high price tag?
 So did I!
 I really wanted a beautiful oversized lumbar pillow for our bed, but I couldn't find an affordable option.
 So instead I came up with a super easy way to make my own for a fraction of the price, no sewing machine or skills required!
 And today I'm sharing the step-by-step tutorial with you!

 Several years ago I was searching for an oversized lumbar pillow for our king size bed.
 Not only were they hard to find, but they were incredibly expensive.
 Then one day, I was shopping in Target, and I saw a beautiful green and pink reversible table runner and I had a total light bulb moment.
 The runner was the perfect length to fit our king-size bed (which is 72 inches wide), so I knew I could easily make a lumbar pillow out of it.
 And y'all, it was SO easy.
 I promise you can make your own oversized lumbar pillow even if you've never sewn anything before!

-A few months later I found myself at Targetagain, and you guessed it, I had ANOTHER light bulb moment.
-Looking at a really beautiful table runner with stitching and tassels, I realized I could easily make a cover for my DIY lumbar pillow and change up the look in my bedroom.
-Really, I can make as many covers as I want!
-I made a second cover and it is an even easier DIY, if that is possible.
+A few months later I found myself at Target again, and you guessed it, I had ANOTHER light bulb moment.
+After seeing another beautiful table runner, I realized I could easily make extra covers for my lumbar pillow to change the look up whenever I wanted.
+Keep reading to learn how to make the lumbar pillow + extra covers!

 - Seam ripper